-The Omniglot dataset and challenge has been widely adopted in machine learning, with models such as Matching Nets [43], MAML [6], and ARC [39] selecting to pursue one-shot classification in isolation, and others such as DRAW [17], SPIRAL [7], and VHE [19] emphasizing one or more of the generative tasks.
-In their "3-year progress report," Lake et al. [26] reviewed the current progress of machines applied to Omniglot, finding that although there was considerable progress in one-shot classification, there had been little emphasis placed on developing task-general models to match the flexibility of human learners (Table 1).
-Moreover, models that attempt more creative generation tasks were shown to produce characters that either closely mimicked the training examples or that exhibited anomalous variations, making for easy identification from humans.
-Our goal is distinct in that we aim to learn a single generative model that can perform a variety of unique tasks, and that generates novel yet structured new characters.
-Our proposed framework bears some resemblance to SPIRAL [7]; however, SPIRAL does not provide a density function, and it has no hierarchical structure, limiting its applications to image reconstruction and unconditional generation.
+The Omniglot dataset and challenge has been widely adopted in machine learning, with models such as Matching Nets [49], MAML [7], and ARC [44] applied to just one-shot classification, and others such as DRAW [19], SPIRAL [8], and VHE [21] applied to one or more generative tasks.
+In their "3-year progress report," Lake et al. [31] reviewed the current progress on Omniglot, finding that although there was considerable progress in one-shot classification, there had been little emphasis placed on developing task-general models to match the flexibility of human learners (Table 1).
+Moreover, neurally-grounded models that attempt more creative generation tasks were shown to produce characters that either closely mimicked the training examples or that exhibited anomalous variations, making for easy identification from humans (see Fig. A13 and [31, Fig. 2a]).
+Our goal is distinct in that we aim to learn a single neuro-symbolic generative model that can perform a variety of unique tasks, and that generates novel yet structured new characters.